 I am cofounder (with Prof.

-Sources in Mathematical Exposition (ORESME) Reading Group, a biannual
+in Mathematical Exposition (ORESME) Reading Group, a biannual seminar in the

-seminar in the Cincinnati area that meets to read significant original
+Cincinnati area that meets to read significant original sources in mathematics.

 The ORESME home page

 is maintained by Prof. Curtin and me.
-At our next meeting in September, 2012,
+At our next meeting February 7-8, 2014,

 of all sorts of information about important mathematics and mathematicians

 Joyce at Clark University maintains a great page on the history of mathematics.